Browser does not support script.

 We urge our staff and students to report sexism based discrimination so that we can continue to improve.

-For any queries related to pregnancy, adoption, maternity/paternity leave or child care, whether you are staff or a student, please contact the Student Inclusion Team or the Information Points (Stafford and Shrewsbury) for more information.
+For any queries related to pregnancy, adoption, maternity/paternity leave or child care, if you are a student, please contact the Student Inclusion Team if you are a member of staff please contact AskHR